Dave Allen told Nick Webb not to fight Kamil Sokolowski before brutal KO

 Making it to 13-0, Webb hadn’t really fought anyone of note until Allen and was taken out by the first real flush shot on the night.

 Against Sokolowski, those frailties came to the fore once again.
 Webb now has to decide where he goes from here.

-Allen himself knows all too well how damaging defeats can be to a career, although the calibre of opponents involved in those reverses are night and day compared to Sokolowski.
+Allen himself knows all too well how damaging defeats can be to a career, although the caliber of opponents involved in those reverses is night and day compared to Sokolowski.

 The UK-based Pole is a tough man, but with a record of 5-14-2, it’s an opponent anyone looking to challenge for the Lonsdale Belt has to look good against.